Camilo (singer): 2018–present: Success as a solo artist

+In September 2022 Camilo released De Adentro Pa Afuera an album which featured collaborations with Myke Towers, Alejandro Sanz, and others, followed in May 2024 by cuatro, a contemporary tropical album heavily influenced by genres Camilo heard while growing up including Pambiche, Cumbia, and Salsa music.

+Since re-launching his solo career, Camilo has collaborated with global pop artists like Shawn Mendes in "KESI Remix", Selena Gomez in "999", Camila Cabello in "Ambulancia", and Diljit Dosanjh in "Palpita".

 Musical style

 Camilo's music is generally characterized as Latin pop and reggaeton.
 Suzette Fernandez of Billboard labeled his music as "romantic pop songs fused with urban beats".
 His vocals have been described as "distinctly delicate".
 He cites Uruguayan singer Jorge Drexler as a major influence on his work.

 Personal life

-In February 2020, he married Evaluna Montaner, daughter of the Argentine-Venezuelan singer and songwriter Ricardo Montaner and sister of the Venezuelan duo Mau y Ricky, after five years of dating.
-They have one daughter, Índigo, born on April 6, 2022.
+In February 2020, he married Evaluna Montaner, a singer, after five years of dating.
+She is the daughter of the Argentine-Venezuelan singer and songwriter Ricardo Montaner and sister of the Venezuelan duo Mau y Ricky.
+They have two daughters, named Índigo and Amaranto.